Getting customers to that site is the next, often trickier, step.

 15. Heading tags (H1, H2, H3, etc)

 Using headings immediately enhances the readability of an article.
-Making sure these headings are tagged with H1, H2 or H3 tags will also give Google a better idea of what your content is about.
+If your headings are tagged with the H1, H2 or H3 tags, they will give Google a better idea of what your content is about.

 Whilst headings are a good way to appeal to Google and entice the reader, their primary purpose is to make the text easier to read and understand.
 You should structure your page with one main heading tag (H1), and plenty of subheadings (H2 and H3) to break up your text into readable paragraphs.